shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 		title = ""
 %}

 The schedule days are built out of `<div>`s.
 They added some CSS to make it look like a button, for example: `cursor: pointer` will show a pointer when hovering on the `<div>`.
-This is inaccessible to keyboard users.

 {% highlight html %}
 <div tabindex="0" class="day" id="Nov_08_Tuesday"